Skip to main content

 Receiving data from UE

-Listen for custom messages sent from UE to the web application:
+Listen for custom messages sent from UE → web:

 pixelStreaming.addResponseEventListener('handle_responses', (response) => {